 Many schools have child care centres or offer before and after school programs in the school.
-For more information, speak to staff in the school office, visit your school's website or see the child care section of the Board website, under Elementary School in Schools and Programs, for a complete list of school locations.
+For more information, speak to staff in the school office, visit your school's website or see the child care section of the Board website, under Parents, for a complete list of school locations.